 When you think of looking up at night, the Moon is probably the first thing that comes to mind.
 It’s the biggest object in the night sky, and intimately familiar to all of us.
 It’s fascinating to observe our Moon moving between phases, and seeing its numerous craters and lava plains.

-However, our Moon isn’t the only one visible in the sky.
+However, our Moon isn’t the only one that’s visible in the sky.

 A pair of binoculars or a small telescope will clearly reveal Jupiter’s four Galilean moons (Io, Europa, Ganymede and Callisto) as tiny spots in the sky around Jupiter.
 With a larger telescope and clear viewing conditions, you could discern Jupiter’s brighter non-Galilean moons like Himalia and Amalthea.